'I am Birna': Iceland mourns murdered woman

 The final trace of her was caught on surveillance video as she stumbled along the city's main street.
 She passed several CCTV cameras before stepping out of the last frame and disappearing into the night.
 A week later, her body washed up on a desolate beach outside of the Icelandic capital.

-Home to only 300,000 people, Brjánsdóttir's murder has captivated Iceland -- a country with one of the lowest murder rates in the world.
+Home to only 300,000 people, Brjánsdóttir's murder has gripped Iceland -- a country with one of the lowest murder rates in the world.
+Iceland has gone entire years -- 2003, 2006, and 2008 -- without any murders at all, according to local reports.

 Thousands of mourners gathered in the capital last weekend, re-tracing Brjánsdóttir's steps.
 Her route crossed the same street that plays host each summer to Iceland's annual SlutWalk protest, a march for women's rights.